stackitcloud/stackit-cli/docs/stackit_beta_network-area_route_list.md

-## stackit beta network-area routes list
+## stackit beta network-area route list

 Lists all static routes in a STACKIT Network Area (SNA)